-Stellenbosch University has Health Care Service on campus where minor problems can be treated.
+Stellenbosch University has a health care service on campus where minor problems can be treated.
 The Campus Health Service (CHS) clinic is located on Claassen Street (off Bosman Street, next to Heemstede Residence).
-You can contact them at the following telephone number: 021 803 3496.
+You can contact them by telephone at: 021 808 3496.
 There will be a fee for service.
-The Health Care Service personnel can also make referrals to the local hospital if necessary.
+The Campus Health Service personnel can also make referrals to the local hospital if necessary.

-The Campus Health Service is closed after hours and on weekends.
-All students requiring emergency medical treatment must call a private general practitioner, go to the casualty ward of the provincial hospital, or the Medi-Clinic.
+The Campus Health Service is closed after certain hours and on weekends.
+All students requiring emergency medical treatment must call a private general practitioner or go to the casualty ward of the provincial hospital or the Medi-Clinic.
 You will receive names and contact information from Stellenbosch.